myInstagramAlternative/callmebjb/README.md

   port: "8081"
 ```

-btw you can set CONFIG_PATH env var
+by default it will look for `config.yaml` in the same directory as the binary, you can set CONFIG_PATH env var

 ### Building